ssha-org/ssha_web/content/conference.md

 **Cancellations**

-Cancellation requests must be received in writing to the Conference Registrar at iuconfs@indiana.edu no later than October 19, 2023, to be eligible for a refund (less a $50 cancellation fee).
+Cancellation requests must be received in writing to the Conference Registrar at iuconfs@indiana.edu no later than [TBA], to be eligible for a refund (less a $50 cancellation fee).
 No refunds will be issued after that date.
 <br />

 <i>Hotel Information & Reservations</i>